 Ganar et al., Nat.
 Chem, 2024

 Rapid diagnosis is key to ensuring optimized treatment of diseases.
 Biosensing techniques, however, can be quite slow to perform, often requiring specialized laboratory equipment or technicians to interpret.
 We want to probe the potential of liquid crystals to exhibit a clear and rapid optical response in presence of biomarkers (antibodies, toxins, etc.).
-By harnessing their unique ability to exhibit crystalline ordering and birefringence, our goal is to produce a liquid crystal-based biosensor capable of rapid in situ detection of biomolecules.
+By harnessing their unique ability to exhibit crystalline ordering and birefringence, our goal is to produce a liquid crystal-based biosensor capable of rapid detection of biomolecules including lipids, allergens, and toxins.
 We would ultimately like to prototype a lab-on-a-chip diagnostic test that can be used on-field by a non-expert.

 Latest publications: